pivotal/docs-tas-adapter/install.md

    - `KUBERNETES-VERSION` is the Kubernetes version of the cluster.
 Default is `1.23.3`.

-2. To force the creation of a custom Application Service Adapter SCC on OpenShift, include the following value in your `tas-adapter-values.yaml` file:
+2. To force the creation of a custom Application Service Adapter Security Context Constraint (SCC) on OpenShift, include the following value in your `tas-adapter-values.yaml` file:

    ```yaml
    openshift:
      create_scc: true
    ```

+   > **Note** The custom SCC ensures that containers run with a predictable UID of 1000, which is a requirement for workloads created using Application Service Adapter.
+OpenShift assigns the `restricted` or `restricted-v2` SCCs to workloads deployed using the project's default Kubernetes service account, which means that an arbitrary UID is chosen for container runtime.

 ### <a id="aws-iam-registry-auth"></a>(Optional) Use AWS IAM authentication for registry credentials